Education Benefits for Military Personnel, Spouses and Dependents

 A special tuition rate applies to active-duty servicemembers (including Reservists and Guardsmen who are currently activated, mobilized or recalled to active duty), and their spouses and dependents.
 NEC’s standard tuition rate of $1,580 per 4-credit course is reduced to $750 per 4-credit course.
 This represents a savings of over 52%.
 Additionally, special military pricing is an additional education benefit for veterans, Reservists, Guardsmen, spouses and dependents of disabled or deceased veterans – 10% savings on undergraduate tuition.

 The Department of Veterans Affairs administers several different education benefit programs including The Post-9/11 GI Bill and Montgomery GI Bill.
-For information on eligibility and how to apply for benefits, visit the United States Department of Veterans Affairs or its GI Bill website.
+For information on eligibility and how to best apply your benefits with programs like Top-Up and others, visit the United States Department of Veterans Affairs or its GI Bill website.

-New England College is proud to partner with the Veterans Administration (VA) providing numerous benefit programs that allow former and current military service members to fulfill their educational goals.
+New England College is proud to partner with the Department of Veterans Affairs (VA) providing numerous benefit programs that allow former and current military service members to fulfill their educational goals.

 - The Post-9/11 GI Bill